lindhor/geoportal-server-catalog-wiki/Security-configuration-LDAP.md

 Parameter Name | Description
 -------------- | ------------
-alias | alias for the authentication manager server-ref | It references /beans:beans/security:ldap-server/@id role-prefix | Used by /beans:beans/beans:bean/beans:property[2]/beans:map/beans:entry[1]/@key user-search-base | The path in the Directory Information Tree to search for users.
+alias | Alias for the authentication manager server-ref | It references /beans:beans/security:ldap-server/@id above role-prefix | Used by /beans:beans/beans:bean/beans:property[2]/beans:map/beans:entry[1]/@key as Prefix in front of the role name user-search-base | The path in the Directory Information Tree to search for users.
 LDAP DN representing the 'Users' organizational unit entry.
 Example: ou=users,ou=system user-search-filter |The search pattern for the Directory Server to use when looking for users.
 String value representing a user entry pattern.
 Leave as default.
 group-search-base |The path in the Directory Information Tree to search for groups.
 LDAP DN representing the 'Groups' organizational unit entry.
 Example: ou=groups,ou=system